vlin02/MonteCarlo-Poker/README.md

 are also optimized, with inspiration from Heap's algorithm.

 The lookup table itself is a single array of size 2.6M (52 choose 5 cards), mapping every 5 card combination to a unique "score".
-A combinatorial number system is leveraged, allowing for a dense one-to-one mapping of each combinations to a unique index in the table up to (52 choose 5).
+A combinatorial number system is leveraged, allowing for a dense one-to-one mapping of each combinations to a unique index in the table from 0 - 2598960 (52 choose 5).
 For the geeks, some basic DP using pascal's triangle was used to quickly create a combinatorial lookup table to convert each combination to a vector index :).

 Each score is calculated such that the lowest score represents the worst hand all the way ranging to the highest score representing the best hand.